Waffleboy/BT4222-dashboard/README.md

 ## Getting resources
 Certain resources are not convenient (API keys) or too big (models) to be uploaded into pushed into github.

+All the resources can be obtained from: https://drive.google.com/drive/folders/1eF2uI_4F7tjcqgkN0LT7zKUqBGOIXxpS

-1. Under 'BT4222-dashboard/scripts', place the following models:
+1. Under `BT4222-dashboard/scripts`, place the following models:
 `dl_mode.h5`
 `ensembler_model.h5`
 `lr_relevant.pkl`